Launchable-AI/llm-toolkit-docs/docs/actions.md

 ### Set System Message

 **Description:** This action allows one to tune the behaviour of an LLM at a high level.
-This is done by setting a system message, which is then included with every message that is sent to the model.
+This is done by setting a system message, which is then included with every message that is sent to the LLM model.

 ### Parameters
 - **`Element`**